 Homer Glen Emergency Dentistry

-You can’t always plan for a dental emergency, but when emergencies happen, Homer Glen dentistry patients of Alan R. DeAngelo, DDS know they always have a place to go for help.
-Our skilled dentist and caring team are happy to offer same day urgent dental care for patients experiencing emergencies.
+You can’t always plan for a dental emergency, but when emergencies happen, patients at DeAngelo Dental of Homer Glen know they always have a place to go for help.
+Our skilled dentist and caring team are happy to offer same-day urgent dental care for patients experiencing emergencies.
 The goal is always to relieve pain immediately.
 Then, we partner with you to make a plan to repair your damaged smile.
 No matter what day or time, give our team a call for help during a dental emergency.
 Whenever possible, we provide same day appointments.
 If we’re unable to see you right away, one of our knowledgeable team members will be happy to walk you through at-home care and pain management to ensure you are safe and comfortable until you reach our practice.

 Common Dental Emergencies